anshium/anshium.github.io/AboutMe.md

 - I have learned 5 Human Languages and understand a lot more.
 But currently proficient in speaking two and familiar with one more (my mothertongue).
 - I like nature, mountains and off-road destinations a lot and always look out to visiting them.
 - I have eaten Maggie at 13,050 ft.
 - While doing the coursework for the course on Operating Systems and Networks, I accidently created a virus.
 I believe so.
-Maybe.
 - I like making robots very much.
 Especially those which go to far away, desserted or dangerous places.
 - I am a huge aviation geek.
 Wanna learn to fly a plane someday.
 - I have gotten banned by LinkedIn twice.
-- I have gotten banned by Instagram once.
+- I have gotten banned by Instagram twice or thrice.
 - I like animals too.
 Elephants, cats, and more.
 - For breakfast I like whatever Mom makes.
-Sindhi Dal Pakwan, Chole Bhature, Koki, Aloo Parantha are among my favorites.
+Dal Pakwan, Chole Bhature, Koki, Aloo Parantha are among my favorites.

 Both the times I was banned, it turned out to be a false allegation and they gave me back my permissions.
 However, I did not bother to write an inquiry the second time I was banned on LinkedIn.
-It is banned to this day.
+It was banned for a good while.

 Fun facts about this website:
 - This website has some secret web pages.